-- a) Regulatory: 2016 was a year with continual regulatory changes in the audiovisual, labor, and tax areas. - b) Spain's political and macroeconomic environment: The country's current political instability since December 20, 2015 contributes greatly to economic uncertainty.
-This may automatically influence advertisement investment, and therefore this is a risk which must be constantly monitored.
-Fortunately, at the end of 2016 the Spanish government was finally formed, which the Company expects to positively affect economic stability. - c) Reputational: Mediaset España owns many brands which are corporate- and program-related.
+- a) Regulatory: 2017 was a more stable year with regards to regulatory changes in the audiovisual sector.
+Even so Mediaset has been affected by the continuous modifications in fiscal matter that already began in 2016. - b) Political and macroeconomic environment in Spain: Political instability in Catalonia causes general political uncertainty in the rest of the country, which contributes to increasing uncertainty in the Spanish economy. his has influenced the low visibility of advertising investment so this is a risk that the company has in constant surveillance - c) Reputational: Mediaset España owns many brands which are corporate- and program-related.
 Its image is therefore exposed to harm, which is a risk requiring continuous control.
 The Communications Director is in charge of monitoring this through continual observation to detect any news or activities which might lead to a crisis which would affect our image.
 This involves coordination with all area managers, including the Multi-platform Manager, to ensure that any social network updates are monitored.
-The moment any sudden issues arise which might represent a possible conflict, the Communication Manager coordinates, reports, and advises the CEO to ensure that the necessary measures are taken in this regard. - d) Financial: The appreciation of the dollar with respect to the euro is a financial risk arising from the Company's purchase of audiovisual rights abroad. - e) Technological transformation: Constant and ever-changing technology affects how customers consume TV; therefore, Mediaset España has been adapting to new opportunities and continual changes arising as a result.
-This is a great opportunity for the Group to take advantage of. - f) Strong competition in the audiovisual sector: There is still harsh competition in the audiovisual sector due to the difference sources of existing content.
+The moment any sudden issues arise which might represent a possible conflict, the Communication Manager coordinates, reports, and advises the CEO to ensure that the necessary measures are taken in this regard. - d) Financial: The appreciation of the dollar with respect to the euro is a financial risk arising from the Company's purchase of audiovisual rights abroad. - e) Fiscal: Mediaset España maintains a conservative fiscal policy, has a continuous monitoring system of fiscal impacts on its operations and meets weekly with its external advisor with the Economic-Financial Department and the different units to deal with fiscal queries of different nature. - f) Technological transformation: Constant and ever-changing technology affects how customers consume TV; therefore, Mediaset España has been adapting to new opportunities and continual changes arising as a result.
+This is a great opportunity for the Group to take advantage of. - g) Strong competition in the audiovisual sector: There is still harsh competition in the audiovisual sector due to the difference sources of existing content.
 First of all, the great segmentation in open-air TV with over 18 national channels broadcasted.
 Second is the continuous penetration of Pay TV in Spain, chiefly with Movistar + and Vodafone.
-Lastly would be the growth of new internet players, such as Netflix and HBO. - E.4 Identify if the company has a risk tolerance level, including that which is taxrelated.
+Lastly would be the growth of new internet players, such as Netflix, HBO and the appearance of Sky and Amazon in 2017.

+E.4 Identify if the company has a risk tolerance level, including that which is tax-related.

 The Risk Management System is based on the COSO II approach, identifies risk tolerance levels for each risk identified and included in the company's risk map.
-Those which are tax-related are included.
+Those which are tax- related are included.
 Also, risks are classified as "Within the accepted tolerance level" or "Exceeds the accepted tolerance level" depending on the probability of occurrence and the impact on the Group's strategic objectives.
 In classifying risks, the Mediaset Group takes into consideration the expectations of investors, regulators, customers, suppliers and employees.
 Both top management as well as the directors of the key business areas (advertising sales, programming content, technology and systems, and finance) participate in identifying the risks affecting them.
 The Internal Audit Director channels all information and evaluates risks, sharing it while also periodically monitoring KRIs with each risk unit.